 PPE HOME OPEN POETRY WORKSHOP EACH MONTH: All are welcome!

 Poets of any level of experience are encouraged to come and respond to each other's poetry.
-Bring multiple copies (about 12) of your poem.
-The workshop WILL meet on Labor Day in the usual place.
+Bring multiple copies (about 16) of your poem.
 Meets first Monday of each month from 7 p.m. to 10 p.m. atBrentwood Public LibraryWe request a donation of $2 for the library.
 Questions?
 Call 412-481-POEM for further information.
 For directions, 412-882-5694.
 The library is on the route of the Carrick bus, 51C.

 3501 Brownsville Road

 POETRY DISCUSSION GROUPS